inclement/inclem.net/content/290415-python-on-android.rst

 Android project directory that includes all the components Kivy needs to run, compiled for Android by its NDK.
-This includes in particular the Python interpreter itself, plus Kivy and the libraries it depends on - currently including Pygame and SDL, although we are working to modernise this bit.
+This includes in particular the Python interpreter itself, plus Kivy and the libraries it depends on - currently Pygame and SDL amongst others, although we are working to modernise this bit.
 The distribution also includes a Java bootstrap, a normal app structure whose job is to display Kivy's OpenGL surface and to mediate between Kivy and Android.
 All these components can then be bundled into an APK with the user's Python script and different settings (icon, name, orientation etc.) to taste.

 This is only the basic procedure, the APK can (and does) include much more than just these essentials.
 Amongst other things, most of the